drdren/Quantum-error-mitigation/README.md

 Zero-Noise Extrapolation is a popular quantum error mitigation technique that involves performing a set of quantum computations that purposefully scale-up the noise so as to then extrapolate the value of an observable in the zero-noise limit.

+**Contents of this GitHub repository:**

+1. Folding_Global.ipynb - this implements Global/Circuit folding for Circuit #1, which is a randomly generated quantum circuit that guarantees the sole result is |0>
+2. Folding_Local.ipynb  - this implements Local/Gate folding for Circuit #2, which is manually-created randomly generated quantum circuit.
+One of its results is |0>
+3. Zero_noise_extrapolation__ZNE_.pdf
+4. ZNE_circuit_folding.png - This is a result of the Global/Circuit folding ZNE
+5. ZNE_gate_folding.png - This is a result of the Local/Gate folding ZNE

+**Getting started guide**
+1. Open Folding_Global.ipynb or Folding_Local.ipynb on your local machine.
+I recommend that you use a virtual environment.
+I used Python 3.12 and Qiskit 1.0.2.
+A list of package versions is at the bottom of this readme.md
+2. Run the Jupyter notebook cells sequentially from the top.
+There is a table of contents, section headings, and comments throughout the notebook.
+3. The final cells create the figures to compare the noisy data against the noiseless data and the extrapolates
+4. There is an introductory .pdf regarding the theory of zero-noise extrapolation called Zero_noise_extrapolation__ZNE_.pdf
+5. To the best of my knowledge, I have listed all packages that I used below.
+It is possible that I missed one and that causes the notebook(s) to not run when you try.
+I apologise for that and I am happy to work with you to figure out which package(s) I did not list.
+6. Owing to the noisy nature of the gates and the probabilistic nature of these noisy simulations, it is possible that you cannot exactly reproduce my figures.

 **Result of global/circuit-based ZNE**:

 ![ZNE](https://github.com/drdren/Quantum-error-mitigation/assets/104710745/395043c2-a915-4809-b5d9-f03db0d181bc)